 There are many things to consider when you are building a new website.
 Your site needs to be attractive enough that people want to look at it.
 It also needs to contain all of the information that you want to share with your readers in order to help them achieve the objective for which they came to your website.
-One of the most important aspects of building a website is testing for usability.
+One of the most important aspects of building a website is usability testing.
 Internet users are accustomed to being able to figure out how to use a website quickly.
 Most of them will not take the time to figure out a site that is not usable.

 What is Usability?